intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 - **obtain_text_embeddings.py** 🠊 this script computes the embeddings of the *input text files* and saves them into corresponding pickles with the bioBERT embeddings at a sentence-level.
 The context of each pickle is a Series object, whose each item is a list with **p** Numpy arrays of dimension (768,) (total size: 1.58 GB)

 - **calculate_similarities.py** 🠊 based on the pickles that are created from the above script, we compute the Cosine similarity scores of each sentence per different abstract with either the top-100 most frequent novel labels (choice == 1) or the existing known labels per instance (choice == 2).
-The produced 5 .pickles per case are equal in total to 6.75 GB and 213 MB, respectively.
+The produced 5 .pickles per case are equal in total to 6.75 GB and 213 MB, respectively

+- **add_noisy_labels.py** 🠊 the process under which the noisy_labels_70percent.pickle file is produced

 ### on-the-fly baseline